pywr/pywr/docs/manual/parameters/array_based.md

     }
     ```

-The values in this parameter are constant across all scenarios and the array length
+The values in this parameter are constant across all scenarios, and the array length
 must equal the number of model timesteps.

 ## Array indexed scenario